Skip to main content

 Booking

-Create shipments and generate shipment number, tracking link, EDI-prenotification, label and other transport documents.
-Modify certain shipments that are on their way, and order pickup.
+Create shipments and generate shipment numbers, tracking links, EDI-prenotifications, labels and other transport documents.

 Tracking